 For random-effects models, like LNLMM and GLMM, another important issue is the robustness of estimation of fixed effects with respect to misspecification of the distribution of the random effects as discussed in Fitzmaurice et al. (2008).
-Verbeke & Lesaffre (1997) showed that maximum likelihood estimators of fixed effects obtained for a linear mixed model under Gaussian distributed random effects are consistent even when the random effects are non-Gaussian.
-Also, restricted maximum likelihood estimators of the variance components are consistent; this is important because they are used to obtain estimates of both β{id}^ and of its variance.
-Moreover, Verbeke & Lesaffre (1996) also comment that it is not possible to assess the distribution of the random effects by analyzing the predicted \hat{b}i , what turns estimation robustness even more important.
-For GLMM, Litière et al. (2008) conclude that misspecification of the distribution of random effects may produce biased maximum likelihood estimators of fixed effects but that this bias is small when the variability of random effects is small; however, as the estimators of this variability are severely biased, it is not possible to evaluate whether the biases of fixed effect estimators are negligible or not.
-An additional advantage of GEE-based models is that GEE provide consistent estimators of fixed effects if the corresponding model is correctly specified regardless of the correlation and scale structures (Liang & Zeger 1986).
-Also, when the scale parameter depends on covariates, the corresponding estimators are consistent if the fixed effects and scale structures are correctly specified (Yan and Fine, 2004).
-Therefore, estimates of the fixed effects are more robust under GEE-based models and LNLMM than under GLMM if the covariance structure is misspecified.
+Verbeke and Lesaffre (1997) showed that ML estimators of fixed effects obtained for a linear mixed model under Gaussian distributed random effects are consistent even when the random effects are non-Gaussian.
+Also, restricted ML estimators of the variance components are consistent; this is important because they are used to obtain estimates of both β{id}^ and of its variance.
+Moreover, Verbeke and Lesaffre (1996) also comment that it is not possible to assess the distribution of the random effects by analyzing the predicted b_i , which makes estimation robustness even more important.
+For GLMM, Litière et al. (2008) conclude that misspecification of the distribution of random effects may produce biased ML estimators of fixed effects but that this bias is small when the variability of random effects is small; however, as the estimators of this variability are severely biased, it is not possible to evaluate whether the biases of fixed effect estimators are negligible or not.
+An additional advantage of GEE-based models is that GEE provide consistent estimators of fixed effects if the corresponding model is correctly specified regardless of the correlation and scale structures (Liang and Zeger, 1986).
+Also, when the scale parameter depends on covariates, the corresponding estimators are consistent if the fixed effects and scale structures are correctly specified